 The recipe for the ghost macaron shells only requires four ingredients.
 And the dark chocolate ganache can be easily spiced up or spiked to your liking.
 With black food coloring and a paintbrush you and your crew can create spooky, silly faces on your ghosts.

-If this is your first attempt at baking French macarons at home, you may find it helpful to start with How to Make Macarons, Seriously.
-Or Why Every Macaron Recipe is Really the Same.
-Then click back this way for the specific recipe and tips for crafting Halloween macarons.
+If this is your first attempt at baking French macarons at home, you may find it helpful to start with How to Make Macarons, Seriously, or learn how to subscribe to my exclusive series, French Macarons: Simplified.
+Then click back this way to keep reading.

 The Ingredients